Pinpickle/tight/generators/theme/templates/README.md

 ## Building for production

 When in development, Gulp will skip over some tasks that aren't necessary, but those shouldn't be skipped in production.
-Add the `--dist` flag in any task to implement optimisations such as CSS & JS minification, file reving and long-life browser caches. *Do this whenever you deploy*.
+Add the `--prod` flag in any task to implement optimisations such as CSS & JS minification, file reving and long-life browser caches. *Do this whenever you deploy*.